8 Tips for Coaching Youth Football

 There’s a good chance that when your players get out of the car for practice, they just finished watching something on a phone or a tablet.
 Why not use that to your advantage?

 These days kids are accustomed to learning from videos.
 If you find a drill online, share it with them so they can watch it before practice.
+Like we mentioned in tip no. 3, consider recording your practices and sharing important moments with your team.
+(Remember, Focus Flex can be set up anywhere—or if you play in a stadium, consider Focus Outdoor.)
 You can also upload videos of skills and techniques to a platform like Hudl and overlay notes or drawings to share with individual players, specific groups or the whole team.

 Having players watch drills before trying it in practice can save you precious time and help keep everyone safe.